romland/xorzee/README.md

 ## Quick do's
 - a few default signals:
 	- play a sound
-	- send 'event' to remote URL (must include secret below)
+	- mail an address
-	- add "signalSecret" setting -- used so that signals cannot be (as) easily spoofed
+- add "signalSecret" setting (used primarily for 'fetch') -- used so that signals cannot be (as) easily spoofed
 - be able to ignore motion processing (just use as 'real time' streamer)
 - rename all config options to use camelCase
 - Need better name: call it Aufero?